GlobalSport/state-decorator/README.md

 # StateDecorator & Redux comparison

 The StateDecorator is like Redux (and others) a state management tool.
-They both have pros and cons and can be use at the same time (Redux for global state and StateDecorator for local states).
+They both have pros and cons and can be used at the same time (Redux for global state and StateDecorator for local states).

 ## State cleaning